BGMwebdev/battleship-game/README.md

     ### Log In

     - Gives an existing user the opportunity to log in without registering again.
-    - Is done on the basis of the last name and the unique password givin
+    - Is done on the basis of the last name and the unique password givin.
     - Input info is searched in google spreadsheet for authentication.
     - User stories covered: 3, 8, 9, 11